zyphlar/sonoma-import/README.md

 - Open JOSM and enable remote control.
 - Click "Start Editor" to load the overall task area in JOSM.
 (You can use iD to validate a task, but *do not* use it to complete a task.
 Ask a project coordinator if you need help with JOSM.)
 - Click the Tasking Manager link under "Specific Task Information" to load the import task’s data, which contains imported buildings from Sonoma County.
 - Enable your aerial imagery of choice in JOSM, and offset it ("Imagery"→"New offset") to match the Sonoma County data.
+Bing and Esri seem to have the best imagery locally.
 - Spot-check the added building ways’ geometries:
   - If the actual building has been demolished, delete the way, or replace the building=* tag with a demolished:building=* tag to prevent it from being recreated based on outdated imagery.
-  - If the actual building has a new addition, and neither the CAGIS data nor OSM include that addition, extend the way to include the new addition.
+  - If the actual building has a new addition, and neither the Sonoma County data nor OSM include that addition, extend the way to include the new addition.
-  - Do not draw your own buildings from scratch as part of this project.
-If a building within your task area is visible in aerial imagery but isn’t in either the CAGIS data or OSM, you don’t have to add the building right now, because we plan to conflate with a newer CAGIS dataset in a later phase of the import.
+  - Please avoid drawing your own buildings, roads, or other features from scratch as part of this project.
+If a building within your task area is visible in aerial imagery but isn’t in either the Sonoma County data or OSM, make a reminder for yourself to add it later under your own username or at least under a separate changeset.
-  - If many buildings are missing, such as in a newly built subdivision, add a note so we can revisit it later.
+  - If many buildings are missing, such as in a newly built subdivision, or completely incorrect, end the task and add a note so we can revisit it.
 - Spot-check the added ways’ addresses:
-  - If the street name in the address doesn’t match the name of a nearby roadway, note the street name in the task comments (not the changeset comments) for further review.
+  - If the street name in the address doesn't match the name of a nearby roadway, note the street name in the task comments (not the changeset comments) for further review.
 - Run the JOSM validator.
-Ignore any warnings about landuse areas.
+Ignore any warnings that don't involve buildings or addresses.
 Focus on the following warnings and errors that may be related to the buildings you have added:
   - Crossing buildings
   - Self-intersecting ways
   - Building inside building
   - Duplicate housenumber
   - Housenumber without street
-- TODO: Merge the imported buildings layer into the OSM Data layer by right-clicking on the layer.
+- Merge the imported buildings layer into the OSM Data layer by right-clicking on the layer.
-- TODO: Run the JOSM validator again.
+- Run the JOSM validator again.
-- TODO: Resolve duplicate buildings/addresses with utilsplugin2 and the Replace Geometry command, OR the conflate plugin.
+- There should be no significant duplicated/overlapping buildings with this import, but if there are, it's possible to use utilsplugin2 and the Replace Geometry command, OR the conflate plugin to resolve.
   - To use the utilsplugin, select the worse building, hold shift, and select the better building.
 Then press ctrl+shift+G or More Tools > Replace Geometry.
   - To use the conflate plugin, Configure it, select Reference (imported) geometry by going to Edit > Search and searching for all `building=* type:way new` data.
 Click Reference: Freeze.
 Then, select Subject (original) geometry by going to Edit > Search and searching for all `building=* type:way -new` geometry.
 Click Subject: Freeze.
 Finally, you probably want to use Simple, Disambiguiating, Standard < 2, Replace Geometry, Merge Tags.
-- TODO: Run the JOSM validator again until all the building-related changes seem fine.
+- Run the JOSM validator again until all the building-related changes seem fine.
 Don't bother yourself with issues unrelated to the building/address import.
+You can be sure if something is your problem or not by enabling the Authors window and selecting the building: if it says `<new object>` it's yours, otherwise it's preexisting.
 - Upload the data with the following information:
   - Comment: `Imported addresses and building footprints from Sonoma County #sonomaimport`
   - Source: `Sonoma County`